Akamai results beat on increased online traffic

 Analysts had expected adjusted earnings of 46 cents per share on revenue of $357.7 million, according to Thomson Reuters I/B/E/S.

-Akamai counts Autodesk Inc, EMC Corp and SAP AG as customers for its cloud infrastructure services.
+Akamai counts Autodesk Inc (ADSK.O), EMC Corp EMC.N and SAP AG (SAPG.DE) as customers for its cloud infrastructure services.

 Akamai shares, which closed at $36.09 on the Nasdaq, were trading at $40.19 after the bell.